ada-discovery/ada-issues/README.md

 This repository keeps track of all Ada related issues.
-Plrease report your issue [here](https://github.com/ada-discovery/ada-issues/issues)
+Please report your issue [here](https://github.com/ada-discovery/ada-issues/issues)